 Polytetrafluoroethylene (PTFE) is a synthetic fluoropolymer of tetrafluoroethylene.

+Discovered accidentally by Roy Plunkett in 1938, while he working for DuPont.
 The most well-known brand name is Teflon by DuPont.

-PTFE has one of the lowest coefficients of friction against any solid.
+Furthermore It has one of the lowest coefficients of friction against any solid.

 PTFE is hydrophobic: neither water nor water-containing substances wet PTFE.